Showing posts with label parenting. Show all posts

 And she was right.

-Earlier that spring, Ted had thrown a no-hitter against Loyola High—striking out nine and scoring the game’s only run himself.
+Earlier that spring, Ted had thrown a no-hitter against Loyola High, striking out nine and scoring the game’s only run himself.
 He finished the season hitting .408 in league play and was later named the Pacific League’s Most Valuable Player.
-A few weeks after that game, he committed to continuing his baseball journey at Loyola Marymount University—his dream to play Division I college baseball, so LMU was a perfect place for the next chapter of his story.
+A few weeks after that game, he committed to continuing his baseball journey at Loyola Marymount University, realizing his dream of playing Division I college baseball—so LMU is a perfect place for the next chapter of his story.

 If you’d like to see the moment that still gives me chills, here it is: